 Permits

-Pre-filling inspections
+Pre-filling inspection

-• Location of drainage tile and cover
+• The location of the drainage slab and the cover

-• Wall and base sizes
+• Wall sizes and bases

 • Anchor bolts